carlgira/oci-generative-ai/README.md

 sudo systemctl start <service-name>
 ```

-2. Once the training has started in dreambooth, you can check that is really working by running the next command.
+2. Once the training has started in dreambooth, you can check that is really working by running.
 ```
 ps -ef | grep acc
 ```